 This is a revised Federation Testing Environment Working Group Charter, updated in September 2021

-The InCommon community has been asking for an easier, more tangible way to validate whether services will interoperate seamlessly when integrated into the Federation.
+The InCommon community has been asking for an easier, more tangible way to validate that services planning to integrate with the Federation whether services will interoperate seamlessly when integrated into the Federation.
 In particular, a federation test environment has long been a frequently requested feature.

 In 2018, InCommon Operations began drafting requirements for a “test federation”.
-Since that time, the Kantara SAML2 Deployment Profile interoperability standard (a.k.a., the Deployment Profile) emerged and InCommon transitioned to Baseline Expectations.
+Since that time, new and clearer interoperability standards (e.gthe Kantara SAML2 Deployment Profile interoperability standard (a.k.a., the Kantara SAML2 Deployment Profile) have emerged . and InCommon also transitioned to Baseline Expectations.
 These new developments will inform the design of federation integration testing tools aimed at easing deployment as well as producing a sustainable operating environment.

-- an existing or prospective InCommon Participant integrates services (Identity Provider and Service Provider) via the InCommon Federation
+- an An existing or prospective InCommon Participant integrates services (identity provider and service providerIdentity Provider and Service Provider) via the InCommon Federation Federation

-- the InCommon federation operator introduces changes to Federation infrastructure
+- The the InCommon federation operator introduces changes to federation Federation infrastructure

 The Federation Test Environment Working Group should:

 - Develop the testable Deployment Profile requirements into specific, implementable testing criteria